 Deposits using your debit card – by telephone and internet

-35. You can save regularly by setting up a standing order with your bank or building society.
-You can also make individual deposits by BACS if your bank or building society offers such a facility.
+37. You can save regularly by setting up a standing order with your bank or building society.
+You can also make individual deposits by electronic transfer if your bank or building society offers such a facility.
 For interest purposes the date of deposits by electronic transfer will be the date the funds are received in the Director’s account and will be available for withdrawal from the following banking day.

 Payments out of your Account